Discover model

 ../_images/Discov047.png

-The file is then downloaded to our local machine in the specified format.
+The file is downloaded in the specified format.